-This "partnership" program has been in existence for a dozen years, during which time County costs have increased over 1000%.
+This "partnership" program has been in existence for over a dozen years, during which time County costs have increased over 1000%.
 Something must be done.
 A comprehensive, objective JLARC study which would include the judiciary and how judges are using the CSA, including for those charged with felony acts, needs to occur and to include, the local and state costs associated with such judicial actions and potential revenue streams to cover those costs outside of CSA (eg., Juvenile Justice).
-Further, it is time that the regulatory provisions of this program be treated like regulations of virtually every other office and be subject to the Administrative Process Act.
+Further, it is time that the regulatory provisions of this program be treated like regulations of virtually every other office and be subject to the Administrative Process Act or at a minimum, be posted for timely public comment and amended as appropriate based on such commentary from the public.